seznam/ima/docs/docs/configuration.md

 ---

+IMA.js offers many ways to configure and customize your application to your needs.
+Here's a list describing all possible configuration files and what they do.

 ## Build and environment configuration
 - `gulpConfig.js` contains configuration for the gulp tasks we use to build and run your application.